History of Identity Fraud and Identity Theft Measure

 In This Post

 There was a time when identity theft was primarily a physical crime.
 Early perpetrators relied heavily on obtaining physical items, such as stolen wallets or mail, to impersonate others.
 The Social Security Number (SSN) emerged as a pivotal element in an individual’s identity.
-If a cunning fraudster could acquire a combination of your name, address, or SSN, the process of impersonating you became alarmingly straightforward, leading them to unauthorized transactions and fraudulent loans.

 Identity theft protection sprouted as a countermeasure to monitor these crucial identity elements.
 But as society transitioned into the digital era, the very definition of identity broadened.
 Today, an individual’s identity compasses not just their name, address, or SSN, but also digital footprints like passwords, logins, PINs, and device identifications.